tomas-fryza/vhdl-course/Labs/03-segment/README.md

 end architecture Behavioral;
 ```

-3. Complete the decoding table for all input combinations and define the output signals to display hexadecimal symbols (0, 1, ..., 9, A, b, C, d, E, F).
-Use VHDL construction `when`-`else`.
+3. See how signals can be [assigned outside the process](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments), complete the decoding table for all input combinations, and define the output signals to display hexadecimal symbols (0, 1, ..., 9, A, b, C, d, E, F).
 Save all files in menu **File > Save All**.

 4. In menu **Tools > Schematic Viewer > RTL...** select **Start with a schematic of top-level block** and check the hierarchical structure of the module.

 ## 4 Top level VHDL code

-1. Create a new source file **Project > New Source... > VHDL Module**, name it `top` and copy + paste the following code template.
+1. Create a new source file **Project > New Source... > VHDL Module**, name it `top` and copy/paste the following code template.

 ![top](../../Images/top___hex_to_7seg.svg)